FRCDashboard/FRCDashboard/README.md

 ### Requirements

-python 3 must be installed!
+Python 3 must be installed!

 Make sure you have pynetworktables2 installed: